It’s Memorial Day in the United States today.

 I’ve been posting (or at least linking to) "Honoring the Dead" just about every year since I wrote it in 2005.

-My son is twice as old as he was then.
+My son is twice more than old as he was then.
 One of the two wars going on when I wrote it is still ongoing.
 It has literally been going on for over three quarters of his life.

 Honoring the Dead: Memorial Day